Tenants' Rights: Repairs

-If you can, take photos of the problems in your home.
-Bring 2 extra copies of the photos – one for the judge and the other for the landlord.
+- If you can, take photos of the problems in your home.
+Bring extra copies of the photos for the judge and the landlord.

-You may take people (witnesses) who have seen these problems.
+- You may bring people (witnesses) to court who have seen the problems.

 Will the inspector go to court?

-As soon as the clerk tells you the date of your hearing, ask the clerk how to get the inspector to go to the hearing with a copy of his/her report.
-The clerk will give you subpoena papers to fill out.
+As soon as the clerk tells you the date of your hearing, ask the clerk for subpoena papers.
+The subpoena papers tell the inspector to come to court with the inspection report.
 You will have to pay* a marshal to deliver the papers.
-You can find a list of marshals at the court’s website or at the clerk’s office.
+You can get a list of marshals at the court’s website or at the clerk’s office.

 Will my trial start right away?

 Warning!
-Do not sign an agreement if you cannot do what it says.
+Don't sign an agreement if you can't do what it says.

 What if the landlord and I cannot make an agreement?

 You will have a trial and a judge will decide your case.
-Your trial will probably take an hour, and will be like this:
+Your trial will probably take an hour.

-- Give you back the rent you paid for the time that your landlord did not fix the problems,
+- give you back the rent you paid for the time that your landlord did not fix the problems, and

-- Pay you for any damage to your things or your health.
+- pay you for damage to your things or your health.